Bacterial and Viral Rashes

 A paramyxovirus causes the measles.
 A safe and effective vaccine is available to prevent this disease, but outbreaks in people who have not been adequately vaccinated still happen.

 - The disease usually begins with nasal congestion, eye redness, swelling and tearing, cough, lethargy, and high fever.

 - On the third or fourth day of the illness, the child will develop a red rash on the face, which spreads rapidly and lasts about 7 days.

-- Another rash consisting of white spots on the gums in the mouth, may also develop.
+- Another rash consisting of white spots inside the cheeks, may also develop.

 - Some children develop secondary bacterial infections of the middle ear, sinuses, lung and neck lymph nodes.
 These can be treated with antibiotics.

 - Children who have measles appear quite ill and are miserable, but the illness usually gets better without lasting ill effects within 7-10 days after symptoms started.

 - You can prevent your child from getting measles by making sure they receive the recommended vaccinations.
 The measles vaccine is part of the MMR (measles-mumps-rubella) vaccine given at age 12-15 months and repeated at age 4-6 years.

 Rubella is a much milder disease in children that's also caused by a virus (Rubivirus).
 Symptoms may begin 14-21 days after exposure to the virus.
 If contracted in the womb, rubella is a much more serious disease, causing deafness, heart abnormalities, eye problems, retardation, and other conditions in the newborn.